Canal safety tips

-Canal safety is top of mind for us at SRP as temperatures drop; it’s the perfect time of year to enjoy the Valley’s more than 80 miles of multiuse trails along the canals.
-From running to biking, the paths provide a perfect opportunity to enjoy our natural desert climate and the active waterways that keep Phoenix moving forward.
+Canal safety is always top of mind at SRP; and it’s the perfect time of year to remind everyone to safely enjoy the Valley’s more than 80 miles of multi-use trails along the canals.
+From running to biking, the paths provide a perfect opportunity to enjoy our desert climate.

-Canals move water to homes, farms and businesses for irrigation and to cities for water treatment before it arrives at your tap.
-Metro Phoenix has two sets of canals operated by CAP and SRP.
+Canals move water to homes, farms and businesses for irrigation and to municipalities for treatment before it arrives at your tap.
+Metro Phoenix has two sets of canals operated by Central Arizona Project (CAP) and SRP.

-There are also canals in the East Valley operated by the Roosevelt Water Conservation District.
-No matter who operates or manages the canals, the aim is the same: Quickly move measured and metered quantities of water across the Valley for a specific use.
+Additionally, there are canals in the East Valley operated by the Roosevelt Water Conservation District.
+No matter who operates or manages the canals, the aim is the same: quickly move measured and metered quantities of water across the Valley.

 Things to do along the canals

-You can walk, jog or bike along the canals using our canal distance map.
-Fishing is also permitted with a valid Arizona fishing license; however, the white amur fish are catch–and–release.
-You can also enjoy the sights at Arizona Falls and other canal interpretive sites.
+You can walk, jog or bike along the canals using our canal map.
+Fishing is also permitted with a valid Arizona fishing license; however, the white amur fish are catch–and–release only.
+You can also enjoy a hidden waterfall located at Arizona Falls!